SitecorePowerShell/Console/docs/remoting-policy-setup.md

 ## Common mistakes

-- **API Key with no policy** — The developer authenticates fine but every request returns 403.
+- **Remoting Client with no policy** - The developer authenticates fine but every request returns 403.
 Assign a policy.
 - **Script not in Approved Scripts** — The developer calls a Web API script by name and gets 403.
 You need to select it in the policy's Approved Scripts field.
 - **Command not in Allowed Commands** — The developer's inline script fails with 403 naming the blocked command.
 Add it to the list.
 - **Full Language unchecked but script needs .NET** — The script errors out at runtime.
 Only check Full Language if you understand what the script does and trust it.